BestTimesToVisit.com Logo

 packing

-Layering is your best friend in Lapland!
+Layering is your absolute best friend in Lapland!
 Think thermal base layers, a fleece or wool mid-layer, and a windproof, waterproof outer shell.
-Don't forget a warm hat that covers your ears, waterproof gloves, and insulated, waterproof boots – your toes will thank you when you're out aurora hunting or husky sledding.
+Don't forget a warm hat that covers your ears, waterproof gloves, and thermal socks – your extremities will thank you when you're out chasing the Northern Lights or enjoying a husky sled ride.

 money